This page is intended to provide you with resources and information about COVID-19 and the College’s responses and

-It is recommended that you check your RCC email regularly and that you sign up for emergency communications using our SWIFT911 contact system.
+It is recommended that you check your RCC email regularly and that you sign up for emergency communications using our Smart911 contact system

 Call the NYS call the hotline at 1-833-NYS-4-VAX (1-833-697-4829) or go to the NYS vaccination site to find another location.

-If you, or a loved one, are showing symptoms of COVID-19 and would like to get tested, the following testing centers are now available.
+If you, or a loved one, are showing symptoms of COVID-19 and would like to get tested, below is information on testing resources.
 Please read the information thoroughly and make sure you know all the requirements needed to be tested.
-Please check below for information on how to get tested.
-For information about on-campus pooled testing, visit the COVID-19 testing page.
+As of January 2023, there is no longer COVID-19 testing available on RCC’s campus.